 Business contracts are legally binding agreements between two or more parties that are enforceable by law.
 The agreement sets up the terms and conditions of a relationship and outlines the duties and obligations of each party.

 As an independent business owner, contracts are crucial to protecting you and your clients.
 You can ensure you’re paid on time and exercise your rights to charge late fees or cancel your contracts if your clients aren’t meeting your terms.
-They also set a good experience for your clients since they lay out everything they can expect from you.
+They also provide a better experience for your clients since they lay out everything they can expect from you.

 You should know what makes a strong contract and how to make sure it protects your business.
 Learn how to do just that with this contract signing checklist for independent business owners.